Google went from a simple webpage to an ubiquitous internet giant in 23 years

 This is why advertising on Google has been so lucrative — the tech giant raked in $150 billion in advertising revenue in 2020, which made up 80% of the company’s overall revenue.
 Today, Google is worth a trillion dollars.
 Its utter dominance influencing which website gets shown has led to scrutiny from lawmakers in its home country and abroad.

 And to think, Google started as an unassuming, somewhat generic-looking website back on September 4th, 1998.
-As we approach Google’s 23rd birthday, here’s a look back at some milestones and how the company became the unescapable, ubiquitous, pervasive Goliath it is today.
+Google is celebrating its 23rd birthday today, and on this occasion, we’re taking a look back at some milestones and how the company became the inescapable, ubiquitous, pervasive Goliath it is today.

 August 1996: Larry Page and Sergey Brin launches Goo… uh … BackRub